-For vegetables, I added zucchini noodles and mushrooms.
+For vegetables, I add zucchini noodles and mushrooms.
 Use a spiralizer to make zucchini noodles, or a hand julienne peeler.
-You don’t even need to cook them, just add them to your bowl and pour the hot broth over the top.
+You don't even need to cook them, just add them to your bowl and pour the hot broth over the top.

 - Make homemade vegetable broth, It's far superior in flavor and nutrition than anything store bought, and it's easy to make

 - Miso tends to be high in sodium so again, read labels and compare.
 Sweet white miso tends to be the lowest in sodium.
 The flavor of miso is concentrated, so a little goes a long ways.
-South River sweet white miso is lower in sodium than other brands I’ve tried.
-Read more about miso on the South River website.
+South River sweet white miso is lower in sodium than other brands I've tried.

 Try These Other Miso Recipes

 - Seared scallops with orange-miso sauce.
 This sauce also works beautifully with boneless, skinless chicken breasts

 - a spiralizer or a julienne peeler to make the noodles

 - 6-8 cups low or no sodium chicken broth preferably homemade

 - 1 tablespoon + 1 teaspoon sweet white organic miso